Azure Deployment

 Security Best Practices

-Warning: The Praxis web interface has no built-in authentication or access control.
-Anyone who can reach the URL can access and control your Praxis deployment.
-You must implement access protection at the network or gateway level.
+Warning: Praxis has no built-in authentication or access control.
+Anyone who can reach the RabbitMQ endpoint can drive the deployment.
+You must protect access at the network or transport level.

-• VNet Integration - Restrict to internal network only, access via VPN or Azure Bastion
+- VNet Integration — keep RabbitMQ on an internal network and reach it via VPN or Azure Bastion.

 Other Security Recommendations